sasabosnic/rgz/ref/an.md

 In just a year we already worked at JumpIDEA &mdash; an investment project focused on seed-funding for technology startups.
-Together we'd run due diligence of dozens of teams directly participatiing in the formation of the early venture capital market in Russia.
+Together we'd run due diligence of dozens of teams directly participating in the formation of the early venture capital market in Russia.

 A couple of years later we're developing web services, file and